SwedbankPay/developer.swedbankpay.com/payments/swish/other-features.md

     "detail": "The payer's social security number does not match with the one required by this payment."
 }
 ```
-##### Caused By
-* The payer's social security number does not match with the one required by this payment.

 ### `paymentagelimitnotmet`

+Caused By:

+* The payer does not meet the payment's age limit.

 {:.code-header}
+Example response paymentagelimitnotmet

 ```http
 HTTP/1.1 403 Forbidden